 1. Any member of the Drew community may allege that a student has violated University policy.
-The University also may choose to file allegations on behalf of another person or on its own behalf.
-All allegations of violations must be submitted to a hearing officer, such as the Associate Dean of Student Life.
-Formal allegations must be in writing.
-Formal reporting forms are available at the Department of Public Safety or on the

-Residence Life Web site http://depts.drew.edu/ reslife/incident.htm
+Except in cases of sexual assault and sexual harassment. the University also may choose to file allegations on behalf of another person or on its own behalf.
+(See the Sexual Harassment Policy for further clarification.)
+All allegations of violations must be submitted to the Associate Dean of Educational and Student Affairs.
+Formal allegations must be made in writing, such as a letter or incident report.
+The incident report form is available on the Residence Life Web site http://depts.drew.edu/reslife /incident.htm.